CM20314-group20/CM20314-cf-shopping-app/README.md

 Year 2 Semester 1 and 2 - Carbon Footprint Receipt Scanner App

 ## Getting Started
-After cloning the run, cd into the root file and run
+After cloning the repo, cd into the root file and run
 ```
 npm install
 ```